Staples-Motley Teaching and Learning

 Staples-Motley High School

-The percentage of all students in grades 8-10 at Staples-Motley High School who meet or exceed their spring to spring individual RIT Growth Projection on the NWEA MAP in reading will increase from 57% in Spring 2018 to 58% in Spring 2019.
+The percentage of all students in grades 9-10 who meet or exceed their spring to spring individual RIT growth projection on the NWEA MAP in reading will increase 2% points in the Spring of 2020.